aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Related Systems/Backtracking.md

 # Backtracking

-[SetText](../SetText.md) supports a system called dialogue backtracking which allows in [Dialogue mode](../Dialogue%20mode.md) mode to see previous textbox that have been passed in the same SetText call.
+[SetText](../SetText.md) supports a system called dialogue backtracking which allows in [Dialogue mode](../Dialogue%20mode.md) to see previous textbox that have been passed in the same SetText call.
 This system only works correctly in [Regular Letter Rendering](../Letter%20Rendering%20Methods/Regular%20Letter%20Rendering.md) because in [Single Letter Rendering](../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md), it will not accumulate any letters to the history.

 This system is mainly possible using some important static field of MainManager: